Origin of the Huns: Language

-There is no consensus as to what language the Huns spoke; many of their names may be Turkic, but others appear to be Germanic and Iranian.
+There is no consensus as to what language the Huns spoke; many of their names may be Yeniseian or Turkic, but others appear to be Germanic and Iranian.
 Likewise, the Xiongnu appear to have included speakers of nearly every language-group of the Eurasian steppe, and there is no consensus as to which language was spoken by their elite, with various scholars arguing in favor of Yeniseian, Turkic, Mongolic, and Iranian.
 The language of the Hephthalites is likewise uncertain.

 Nevertheless, scholars have made linguistic arguments about the identity of the various Hunnic groups.
 In 2025, Svenja Bonmann and Simon Fries proposed Yeniseian etymologies for three Hunnish names and for various river names along the proposed migratory route of the Xiongnu to Europe; they argue that both the European and Asian Huns appear to have spoken a language related to Arin, and that this supports a close connection between the two groups.

 Other scholars have used linguistics to argue against identification.
 Maenchen-Helfen argues that the Xiongnu appear to have spoken a Mongolic language, whereas he believes the Huns spoke a Turkic language and the Hephthalites spoke an Iranian language.
 Elsewhere, Maenchen-Helfen speaks of the Hephthalites as "the only exception" to the fact that various Hunnic groups (excluding the Xiongnu) seem to have spoken the same language.
 Linguistic arguments against the identification are also used by Christopher Beckwith in 2022, relying partially on his own research into the Hunnic and Xiongnu language: he holds the Huns to have spoken Turkic while the Xiongnu spoke an Iranian language.

 Among scholars who accept that the Huns and Xiongnu appear to have spoken different languages, some have argued that the Hunnic groups could have changed languages: Peter Golden and de la Vaissière argue that the Hephthalites may have spoken an Altaic language and later adopted an Iranian language from the sedentary population they ruled; Golden argues that "[i]n this, their behavior was typical of nomads".
 In 2013, Hyun Jin Kim argued, on the basis of work by E. G. Pulleyblank and A. Vovin, that the Xiongnu elite likely spoke a Yeniseian language, but switched to being Turkic-speaking during their migrations westward.
 In 2017, he instead suggested "that the whole debate may well be futile given the multifaceted identity of that [Xiongnu] elite and the multilingual empire they governed".